SoftUni-Internal/interactive-content/EN/04-Exception-Handling/00-What-Are-Exceptions.md

   public static void main(String args[]) {
     File file = new File("E://file.txt");
     FileReader fr = new FileReader(file);
-  }
+  } //File not found Exception
    ```

-   File not found Exception

 - **Unchecked** - an exception that occurs at the time of execution
     - Also called as **Runtime Exceptions**

+TODO: Give example for Runtime Exceptions.

 [/slide]